Er1cMa/Game-of-Jie-Online/README.md

 # Game-of-Jie-Online
-This is a online version of the game of jie.
+This is an online version of the game of jie.